 By Christina Georgacopoulos and Trey Poche | August 2020

-Civil unrest provides an opportune moment for bad actors to spread disinformation and manipulate public perception of events to divide society.
+Civil unrest provides an opportune moment for bad actors to spread disinformation and to divide society.
 Feelings of fear, frustration and resentment can create a volatile information environment.

 According to Pew Research, during the initial peak of the George Floyd protests on May 28, the #BlackLivesMatter hashtag was tweeted a record 8.8 million times.
 By contrast,, the Hong Kong protests were mentioned 1.5 million times at their peak despite global attention.